IBM/ibm-block-csi-driver/docs/content/installation/install_driver_operatorhub.md

 To install the CSI driver from OperatorHub.io, go to https://operatorhub.io/operator/ibm-block-csi-operator-community and follow the installation instructions, once clicking the **Install** button.

-The `HostDefiner` custom resource can optionally be installed as part of this process.
-For more information, see [Installing the `HostDefiner` custom resource](install_hostdefiner.md).
+The host definer custom resource can optionally be installed as part of this process.
+For more information, see [Installing the host definer custom resource](install_hostdefiner.md).

 **Note:** To ensure that the operator installs the driver, be sure to apply the YAML file that is located as part of the ibm-block-csi-operator-community page mentioned above.